aomlomics/tourmaline/README.md

 Tourmaline has the following dependencies (installation instructions below):

+* Conda
 * QIIME 2 version `2018.6` (should work with later versions but has not been tested)
 * Snakemake

 ### QIIME2 and Snakemake

+First, if you don't have Conda installed on your machine, install [Miniconda](https://conda.io/miniconda.html) for your operating system (Python 3.7+ version).

-First, if you haven't already, install QIIME 2 using the instructions at [qiime2.org](https://docs.qiime2.org/2018.6/install/native/).
+Second, install QIIME 2 in a Conda environment, if you haven't already.
+See the instructions at [qiime2.org](https://docs.qiime2.org/2018.6/install/native/).
 For example, on macOS these commands will install QIIME 2 inside a Conda environment called `qiime2-2018.6`:

 ```
 wget https://data.qiime2.org/distro/core/qiime2-2018.6-py35-osx-conda.yml
 conda env create -n qiime2-2018.6 --file qiime2-2018.6-py35-osx-conda.yml
 ```

-Second, activate your QIIME 2 environment and install Snakemake:
+Third, activate your QIIME 2 environment and install Snakemake:

 ```
 source activate qiime2-2018.6
 conda install snakemake
 ```

-Third, clone the Tourmaline repository and rename it to the working directory for your project (replace the directories in ALL CAPS with your directories):
+Finally, clone the Tourmaline repository and rename it to the working directory for your project (replace the directories in ALL CAPS with your directories):

 ```
 cd /PATH/TO